All Episodes

 So here are the numbers.

-Obama increased his popular vote lead over Clinton to approximately 700,000 votes.
+The popular vote, by winning almost 100,000 votes in Mississippi yesterday, Obama increased his popular vote lead over Clinton to approximately 700,000 votes.

 Now, even if you include Florida and Michigan, Obama leads the popular vote.

-So, as Mrs. Clinton and Mr. Clinton look at this, this guy is certainly after last night, even more qualified to be vice president on her ticket.
+So, as Mrs. Clinton and Mr. Clinton look at this, this guy is certainly, after last night, even more qualified to be vice president on her ticket.

-Hey, by the way, speaking of McCain's talking points, you know, McCain's campaign talking, we're all upset here about the the use of Obama's middle name, and they've had three instances now where it's happened.
+Hey, by the way, speaking of McCain's talking points, you know, McCain's campaign talking, we're all upset here about the use of Obama's middle name, and they've had three instances now where it's happened.

-Don't talk about Obama, don't mention his middle name.
+Don't mention his middle name.

 It was Barack Obama.